jenkinsci/winstone/README.md

 with a good command line interface.
 Over time, the upstream development has halted, and it became impractical to maintain a from-scratch servlet implementation on our own.
-To reduce this maintenance burden, the gut of Winstone has been removed and delegated Jetty, while CLI was preserved, and we called it Winstone 2.0.
+To reduce this maintenance burden, the gut of Winstone has been removed and delegated to Jetty, while CLI was preserved, and we called it Winstone 2.0.

 ## License